How to Build a Successful eCommerce Business: 3 Strategies that Work

 Beware of rushing into a Loyalty System:

-It’s easy to think a “Loyalty/Rewards” system will solve your retention issues.
-But if the system is not designed to add value to humans, it will not work.
-Do not rush into this.
+It’s easy to think a Loyalty/Rewards system will solve your retention issues.
+But if this system is not designed to add value to humans, it will not work.
+Know your customers first.

 Keep Listening!

-This form of data capture also helps you understand what happy customers look like and will better inform your future acquisition activities.
-If you can see and profile your existing customers, you will have clarity over what future customers look like.
-This will support your targeted marketing activities outlined below.
+This form of data capture also helps you understand what happy customers look like and will dictate future acquisition activities.
+If you can profile your existing customers, you will have clarity over what future customers look like.

 Targeted Acquisition: